Religion and Philosophy

 GCSE Religious Studies – Years 10 and 11

-Some girls choose Religious Studies as one of their options subjects and engage in the study of two religion and ethical issues.
+Some girls choose Religious Studies as one of their option subjects and engage in the study of two religion and ethical issues.
 Currently girls are studying AQA Religious Studies.
 Girls study the beliefs and practices of Judaism and Islam, as well as the views of these religions on a wide range of ethical issues.
 Girls are able to immerse themselves in a detailed study of these faiths, and understand how religious believers make ethical decisions today.

-AS and A Level Religious Studies – Junior and Senior 6th
+A-level Religious Studies – Junior and Senior 6th

 Religious Studies is an optional subject in the 6th Form and offers the opportunity to build on the foundations of the study of philosophy and ethics, as well as the Short Course GCSE study of Buddhism.
 Girls study key philosophical arguments for the existences of God and challenges to theistic belief presented by evil.
 The study of ethics considers medical ethics including abortion, euthanasia, as well as animal experimentation, the use of nuclear deterrents and sexual relationships.

-- Ethics Matters
+- Ethics Matters Debating Club

 In addition, girls are fully supported with their curriculum studies at our weekly Religion and Philosophy Clinic.

-Regular trips and competitions
+Trips and competitions